-Injured in a Dallas construction accident?
+Injured in a Dallas Construction Accident?

-The lawyers at Tracey & Fox know that construction sites can be very dangerous places to work.
+The lawyers at Tracey Fox King & Walters know that construction sites can be very dangerous places to work.
 There is always a risk of being injured.
 Workers often do their jobs high off the ground and use heavy machinery and power tools.
 Heavy equipment and materials are always being moved around.
 Steps are supposed to be taken to keep workers safe.
 But when someone is negligent, an accident can happen that leaves workers seriously injured.

 Some of the cases our Dallas construction accident lawyers handle include: